pirak/firebot-gambling-script/README.md

     - `currency/currency.json`

     In the file `counters/counter.json` find the counter you created in step 2.
+    Repeat the same for the `id` of your currency stored in `currency/currency.json`.

-    Copy the `id` of that counter as highlighted below.
+    Keep the files open or copy the `id` of that counter as highlighted below into a temporary file.
     Make sure to copy the `id` of the right counter, as the script will overwrite any value stored in it.

-    Repeat the same for the `id` of your currency stored in `currency/currency.json`.
+    Those `id`s are needed later when setting up the command as parameters to the script.

     ![counter.json](setup_images/counter_id.png "counter.json")